CWE-CAPEC/ICS-OT_SIG/README.md

 Future versions of CWE will include additional categories based on the work by the SEI ETF, as well as input from the ICS/OT SIG.

+## "Boosting CWE Content" Subgroup
+This sub-working group will engage stakeholders in boosting CWE content for ICS/OT, including expanding content when applicable by adding new entries or enhancing existing entries.
+The effort will identify gaps in the current [ICS/OT CWE view] (https://cwe.mitre.org/data/definitions/1358.html) and analyze the scope and nature of those gaps.
+The effort will also add appropriate weaknesses to categories without any weaknesses, where supported by CWE’s established scope.
+The group will also contribute to public discussions of potential changes to CWE’s scope that may benefit the ICS/OT community.
+Boosting may include the identification of sub-domains of weaknesses.

+- Kickoff Meeting on October 12, 2022 at 10:30 am ET

+## "Mapping CWE to ISA/IEC 62443” Subgroup
+The goal of this sub-working group is to have a documented association of the CWE list of software and hardware weakness types to the current ISA/IEC 62443 cybersecurity standards in ICS/OT.
+If there are no restrictions imposed by ISA or other parties, then CWE will capture these associations using “Taxonomy Mappings” elements within the relevant CWE weaknesses.
+The group will also contribute to public discussions of potential changes to CWE’s scope that may benefit the ICS/OT community.

+- Kickoff Meeting on October 11, 2022 at 1:00 pm ET

 ## Sign Up
 Sign-up for the ICS/OT CWE SIG mailing listserv to receive updates and meeting notifications: cwe@mitre.org